Last Updated on December 31, 2022 by Norvan Martin

 If you need more details on this, we have a complete guide on how to connect passive speakers to an amplifier.

 You should use your discretion to determine where the mixing desk and speakers are placed for a better listening experience.

 Once all these are wired up, you are almost ready to get the signal through it.

 When switching on the system, begin by turning on the mixer first.
 Then, turn on the amplifier.

 However, when switching the system off, begin with the amplifier, followed by the mixer.
 This procedure should be followed to avoid damaging the power amplifier.

 5. Add Effects To The Mix

-Besides, if you happen to have a mixer with in-built FX, you can easily add more effects to the mix.
-Such effects may include reverb, delay, among many other unique effects.
+Besides, if you happen to have a mixer with an in-built FX, you can easily add more effects to the mix.
+Such effects may include reverb, and delay, among many other unique effects.

 These effects must however be transmitted to the effects’ bus.
 Controls will differ from one mixer to the other.

 Besides, some of the mixers available in the market will have controls that help in regulating the total FX bus transmitted to the monitor mixes.